 By the way, if you noticed, I mentioned younger lawyers and law students.

-That is because, at a certain point in a lawyer’s legal career, he should have acquired a level of mastery in his field reducing the time it takes to study his field of practice.
-If he is intelligent enough, he should have designed a system around his work to ensure that he won’t have to spend more time than is necessary.
+That is because, at a certain point in one’s legal career, a lawyer should have acquired a level of mastery in his field reducing the time it takes to study his field of practice.
+If the lawyer is intelligent enough, system around his work should have been designed and developed to ensure that s/he won’t have to spend more time than is necessary.

 A decade ago, these were non-existent: Internet, mobile devices, and laptops.
 Why do I make specific reference to these items?
 It is because they have accelerated legal research, which is the bulk of the work of a lawyer.

 Back then, lawyers had to go to law libraries to do research, open a law book, write notes on a yellow pad, and so on.
 These obviously took time that they eventually end up not having any social life.

 Now, a modern lawyer who needs to research has to simply type: Control + F.